 As a small school featuring one-to-one classes, we will be able to operate school in our facility much sooner than larger schools.
 Our size and format of learning make The Tenney School less susceptible to person-to-person spread.
 In addition, our low student density will allow us to institute additional procedures to minimize the possibility of COVID-19 spread.
-We opened our facility for in-person operations for our 2020 Interim & Summer School Sessions beginning on May 18, 2020.
+We have safely operated our facility for in-person operations since May 18th of 2020.
 The below procedures will be followed to mitigate the possibility of person-to-person spread in the facility.

 Loss of taste or smell